Nurturing Child Counselling in Fort Langley with a Caring Therapist for Kids

 • Constant worry and anxiety

-• Social withdraw from activities your child once liked or loved to do
+• Social withdrawal from activities your child once liked

 • Repetitively performing rituals and routines like hand-washing